dhershman1/wordle-ts/README.md

 # wordle-ts

-A world clone for TDD and TS practice
+A wordle clone for TDD and TS practice

 ## Recommended IDE Setup